austinzheng/Cormorant/README.md

 Run the executable either from within Xcode, or directly from the command line.
 Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
 When in the REPL, type expressions at the command prompt and press 'Enter'.

-[Grimoire](http://conj.io/) is a high-quality Clojure API reference, and can be used to reference the behavior of all included functions and special forms (although there are limitations that prevent exact compliance).
+[Grimoire](http://conj.io/) is a high-quality Clojure API reference, and can be used to reference the intended behavior of all included functions and special forms.

 Need ideas?
 Try: